top of page

 Master Gardener Janet Reed (L) presents award to Mary Minor, President of the Board of Directors.

-The Learning Fields is honored to be selected as the River Valley Master Gardeners’ 2025 Sanctioned Project of the Year.
 A sanctioned project is one that is an approved community garden or educational initiative that aligns with the County Extension Service’s mission and goes through a formal proposal process.
 It carries the Master Gardener/University Extension endorsement and offers a public benefit such as beautification or education, while showcasing the program.

 We are grateful to the River Valley Master Gardeners for recognizing our efforts to continue making The Learning Fields an important part of our community.
 A special thank you is extended to our Garden Chairs, Co-Chairs, and other volunteers, most of whom are Master Gardeners, for their time, energy, and efforts on behalf of The Learning Fields.